linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 - Press **Ctrl + W** to close the file.
 - Move the cursor to the title and click the ![close](icon/close.svg) button there or the mouse middle button to close the file.
 - Right-click the title and select **Close tab** or **Close other tabs**.
-- Right-click the title and select **More ways to close**.
+- Right-click the title and select **More options**.
-   - Select **Close left tabs** to close all the tabs on the left of the current tab.
+   - Select **Close tabs to the left** to close all the tabs on the left of the current tab.
-   - Select **Close right tabs** to close all the tabs on the right of the current tab.
+   - Select **Close tabs to the right** to close all the tabs on the right of the current tab.
    - Select **Close unmodified tabs** to close all the unchanged tabs.

 > ![notes](icon/notes.svg)Notes: If you make changes to the file but does not save it, you will be prompted by Text Editor to save before closing the file.